Azure/Verified-Telemetry-Device-Sample/README.md

 1. Sensor Fingerprint Template

     * Sensor fingerprint template is a fingerprint of a working sensor
-    * The fingerprint template is collected by the IoT device, ideally when the sensor is provisioned first and stored locally and in the Digital Twin
+    * The fingerprint template is collected by the IoT device, ideally when the sensor is provisioned first and stored locally and in the Device Twin

 1. Sensor Fingerprint Collection
     * Sensor Fingerprint Collection is a process where the IoT device measures the fingerprint of a sensor
     * In the device samples, sensor fingerprint is collected at the same frequency at which telemetry is sent by the IoT device

 1. Sensor Fingerprint Evaluation
     * A sensor fingerprint that is collected is then compared with the stored sensor fingerprint template